gkazunii/A1GM/README.md

 cd plot
 $ julia plot.jl
 ```
 make png images from jld2 files.
-The generated pdf files will be saved in `\png`.
+The generated pdf files will be saved in `/png`.
 We can modify experimental conditions and plot conditions by editing the file `config.jl`.
 ​